 Menu option Description Absolute When connected to selected Dominion devices and targets with USB ports, the application will use absolute coordinates to keep the cursors in sync.
-See Absolute Mouse Mode for more information.
+See Absolute Mouse Mode (on page 22) for more information.
 Intelligent Under certain conditions, the application can detect the target mouse settings and synchronize the mouse cursors accordingly, accelerating the mouse on the target device.
-See Intelligent Mouse Mode (on page 20) for more details.
+See Intelligent Mouse Mode (on page 21) for more details.
 Standard This is the standard mouse synchronization algorithm.
-See Standard Mouse Mode (on page 19) for more information.
+See Standard Mouse Mode (on page 20) for more information.

 Note: The Intelligent and Standard Mouse modes are available to all device targets.
-Absolute Mouse mode are only available to Mac and Windows® USB targets.
+Absolute Mouse mode are only available to Mac® and Windows® operating system USB targets.